scala/scala3/docs/docs/internals/overall-structure.md

     List(new YCheckPositions) ::    // YCheck positions
-    List(new Staging) ::            // Check PCP, heal quoted types and expand macros List(new sbt.ExtractDependencies) :: // Sends information on classes' dependencies to sbt via callbacks List(new PostTyper) ::          // Additional checks and cleanups after type checking List(new sbt.ExtractAPI) ::     // Sends a representation of the API of classes to sbt via callbacks List(new SetRootTree) ::        // Set the `rootTreeOrProvider` on class symbols
+    List(new Staging) ::            // Check PCP, heal quoted types and expand macros List(new sbt.ExtractDependencies) :: // Sends information on classes' dependencies to sbt via callbacks List(new semanticdb.ExtractSemanticDB) :: // Extract info into .semanticdb files
+    List(new PostTyper) ::          // Additional checks and cleanups after type checking List(new sbt.ExtractAPI) ::     // Sends a representation of the API of classes to sbt via callbacks List(new SetRootTree) ::        // Set the `rootTreeOrProvider` on class symbols